 XML-based Authentication based on XML and WS Security specifications

-If I start a project to use an XML chip won’t I find that after 3 years of planning and development
+If I start a project to use an XML chip won’t I find that after 3 years of planning

 that “Moore’s cores blew up our tailpipe again”?

 Assertion: You sort of have already asked this.

 The XML chip has been a bold experiment, not, until today, for the faint of heart.

 But it is starting

 to look like a safe choice.

 The XML chip, as an XML software accelerator, increases in acceleration value as CPUs

 we began commercialization of the technology CPU frequencies have doubled and the